c2h5oh/cache/README.md

 This project is licensed under the terms of the **MIT License**.

-> Copyright (c) 2012-2015 The upper.io/db authors.
-All rights reserved.
+> Copyright (c) 2014-2015 José Carlos Nieto, https://menteslibres.net/xiam
 >
 > Permission is hereby granted, free of charge, to any person obtaining
 > a copy of this software and associated documentation files (the